 On Mac you will need to have started the Remote Worker app on your target PC and selected the appropriate worker from the Target Manager:

 Note that on PC, when using VM builds, you can also test play your game using the "Debug" option at the top of the IDE (in the Mac IDE this button is disabled as you cannot currently debug remote worker builds).
 This will run the game and launch the debugger and connect it to the game (this may require some extra permissions from the OS, so accept any firewall prompts you get for the debugger or the game).
 The debugger allows you to see in detail how your game is performing as well as set breakpoints and check for issues or bugs.
 For more information, see the manual.

 Compiling Your Final Executables

-The other option, "Package as Zip" will create a compressed ZIP file which the user then has to extract to their computer to run.
-It is also this type you will chose if you want to publish games on Steam - if you send Steam an installer executable, then the game will fail to work for players.
+The other option, "Package as Zip" will create a compressed ZIP file which the user then has to extract on their computer to run.
+It will be a standalone executable and no shortcuts are made.

 If you want to publish games on Steam then you must make a zip package - if you send Steam an installer executable, then the game will fail to work for players.
 Depending on how you have configured your project in Steamworks, you then either upload the zip itself or (more commonly/historically) you extract the zip temporarily and then upload the loose files and folders to maintain the file structure.